Premier Dental Implants

 Once the titanium implant is surgically implanted into your jawbone, we provide the next stages of the procedure, including the design and fabrication of the crowns, bridgework or dentures that attach atop the implants and are visible in your mouth.
 This typically occurs 2-6 months after the titanium implant is placed into your jawbone.
 The implant needs time to heal and attach itself to the bone, becoming an integral part of your mouth.
 During this time, you will probably receive some type of “temporary” tooth, to cover the work until it’s fully healed.

 After your crown is installed, you have what basically amounts to a tooth as strong and healthy as a natural tooth.

-7 Real Benefits of Dental implants Kennewick WA
+7 Real Benefits of Dental Implants

 Losing a tooth is something that leads to a loss of self-confidence and stress as it makes one lose the natural smile.
 However, all hope isn’t lost due to the availability of dental implants that can serve to replace lost teeth.
 These implants seem just like natural teeth enabling you to bring back your natural looks.
 Moreover, many other benefits arise with dental implants making them something worth to consider with a need to fill a toothless gap.

 1. Provide a Natural Look